Michal-Atlas/DawnStorm/system/index.md

 ### Professions

 Professions give you bonuses to your rolls and special abilities you can use.
-They sometimes don't necessarily mean that you are your Profession, having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similair set of skills, that your character could've picked up and used elsewhere.
+They don't necessarily mean that you are your Profession, having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similair set of skills, that your character could've picked up and used elsewhere.